 - 1. Call parent/guardian to bring appropriate clothing - 2.
-If no appropriate clothing is immediately available, the student will be placed in ISD/AEP until the parent can bring appropriate clothing.
-Repeat infractions will result in loss of privilege and /or additional AEP time.

-- Tank tops and sundresses may be worn in grades Pre.
+If no appropriate clothing is immediately available, the student will be placed in ISD/ISS until the parent can bring appropriate clothing.
+Repeat infractions will result in loss of privilege and /or additional ISS time. - Tank tops and sundresses may be worn in grades Pre.
 K-2 but must not be inappropriate. - Hair will be clean, well groomed, and not distracting from the classroom environment. - Shoes must always be worn.
-Shower shoes, house shoes, and fur slides are not allowed. - Tank tops, tube tops, undershirts, or body-shirts will not be worn as outer garments.
-No clothes can be worn that exposes the midriff. - Elementary students may wear shorts, which come no more than 4 inches above the knee - Mesh or see-through shirts/blouses must be worn with undershirts. - Shorts will be allowed in grades 7-12 that are not excessively tight, revealing, or made of see-through material.
-All shorts must strike the bend of the knee in a standing position. - No hats, caps, headscarves, headbands, rollers, or hoodies will be worn inside any school building - Dresses/skirts must extend to the bend of the knee in a seated position.
+House Shoes are not allowed. - Tank tops, tube tops, undershirts, or body-shirts will not be worn as outer garments.
+No clothes can be worn that exposes the midriff - Mesh or see-through shirts/blouses must be worn with undershirts. - Shorts will be allowed in grades PreK-12 that are not excessively tight, revealing, or made of see-through material and come no less than mid-thigh in a seated position. - No hats, caps, headscarves, headbands, rollers, or hoodies will be worn inside any school building - Dresses/skirts must extend to the bend of the knee in a seated position.
 Excessive splits will not be allowed. - Proper undergarments must be worn and not exposed. - All dresses or tops must cover all undergarments and both shoulders.
 Sleeveless tops can be worn but must be a minimum of three inches wide. - No garments advertising alcohol, drugs, tobacco products, or suggestive or disruptive statements will be worn. - No fraternity or sorority jerseys will be worn.
 (Mississippi Code/Sec.
 37-11-39) - Sunglasses will not be worn in the building unless prescribed by a doctor. - Belts, if worn, must be worn and buckled.
-Suspenders must be worn properly. - Any immodest clothing or accessories that distract from classroom instruction are prohibited. - All jerseys shall be tucked in. - Shirttails of excessive lengths must be tucked in. - Pajama pants, bagging or sagging pants shall not be worn. - No overcoats or trench coats will be worn. - No tongue or facial rings will be allowed.
-Inappropriate piercings cannot be covered or hidden in any way. - Gang related clothing or apparel will not be allowed. - Leggings, jeggings, and tights may be worn but an outer garment must be worn that reaches the bend of the knee. - If jeans or pants are worn with holes above the knee, then student must wear an article of clothing under the jeans to keep from exposing skin or undergarments.
-Jeans or pants with excessive rips or holes above the thigh will not be allowed. - No pants with inappropriate placement of words, letters, or symbols
+Suspenders must be worn properly. - Any immodest clothing or accessories that distract from classroom instruction are prohibited. - Pajama pants, bagging or sagging pants shall not be worn. - No overcoats or trench coats will be worn. - No body piercings will be allowed other than in the ear or nose.
+Nose piercings are limited to small studs.
+No hoops or other types of piercings in the nose are allowed. - Gang related clothing or apparel will not be allowed. - Leggings, jeggings, and tights may be worn but an outer garment must be worn that covers the pelvic region. - There shall be no holes that show skin above mid-thigh in any garments including jeans, pants, shorts or shirts. - No pants with inappropriate placement of words, letters, or symbols